-The mission of the Workforce Development Board of Marin County (MCWDB) is to be responsible for policy making and implementation of the workforce development system administered through the Marin Employment Connection (MEC).
+The mission of the Marin County Workforce Development Board (MCWDB) is to be responsible for policy making and implementation of the workforce development system administered through the Marin Employment Connection (MEC).
 The MCWDB envisions a sustainable balance between the employment needs of job seekers and the business needs of employers for skilled workers, to ensure a self sufficient, diverse workforce in Marin.

 - Oversight – Over WIOA funds that support the programs and services provided through the MEC

 - Convener - Bringing together business, labor, education, and economic development to focus on community-workforce issues

 - Workforce Analyst - Developing, disseminating and understanding current labor market and economic information and trends

 - Broker - Bringing together systems to solve common problems or brokering new relationships with businesses and workers